Cerebras/vscode-cerebras-chat/SUPPORT.md

 ## Security Issues

-If you discover a security vulnerability, please contact us at support@cerebras.ai with details.
+If you discover a security vulnerability, please contact us at security@cerebras.net with details.

 ## Providing Feedback